Graph quilting: graphical model selection from partially observed covariances: Introduction

-New ambitious neuroscience projects involve the {\it in vivo} recording of the activities of tens-to-hundreds of thousands of neurons in 3-dimensional portions of brain via calcium imaging technology.
-One of the ultimate goals of these massive experiments is to understand the relationship between the functional connectivity of the full neuronal population and the structure of neuronal anatomical connections.
-A fundamental trade-off between temporal and spatial resolution characterizes calcium imaging technologies: the more neurons we aim to record from simultaneously, the coarser the time resolution is.
-Since important neuronal activity patterns happen on very short time scales, it is often preferred to record the activities of a subset of neurons at once with a fine temporal resolution rather than recording the activities of the entire neuronal population simultaneously with a coarse time resolution (see Figure~\ref{fig:data1} in Section~\ref{sec:data}).
-Yet, on the other hand, if these subsets of the neuronal population are recorded {\it nonsimultaneously}, only a subset $O$ of all possible pairs of neurons may have joint observations, while the rest ($O^c$) remain unobserved with no empirical covariance.
-Hence, the graph quilting problem arises.
+\less The Graph Quilting problem is not only a theoretical conundrum.
+It arises in several applied contexts where variables are not simultaneously measured or there is extreme or structural missingness.
+Such areas include biomedicine, communications, chemistry, material science, medical records, national security, and finance.
+But to further illustrate how the Graph Quilting problem arises in practice, we highlight two examples from biomedicine: neuroscience and genomics.

-\paragraph{Genetics} Since the advent of high-throughput measures of gene expression over twenty years ago, scientists have studied gene co-expression networks leading to discoveries of new genomic pathways, novel important disease genes or ``hub'' genes, and disrupted gene expression patterns and pathways in disease, among others \citep{stuart2003gene, heng2008immunological, zhang2005general, wang2014review}.
-Many have argued that graphical models based on conditional dependencies are particularly advantageous for modeling gene expression \citep{friedman2004inferring, dobra2004sparse, hartemink2000using}, and have applied these to estimate gene expression networks from microarrays \citep{friedman2004inferring, dobra2004sparse, kramer2009regularized} and RNA-sequencing (RNAseq) \citep{allen2013local, gallopin2013hierarchical}.
+\paragraph*{Neuroscience} Functional connectivity is the statistical dependence of neurons' activities, and can be represented by a graph estimated from data of {\it in vivo} simultaneously recorded neurons.
+Studying functional connectivity helps us understand how neurons interact with one another while they process information under different stimuli and other experimental conditions \cite{vinci2016separating, vinci2018adjusted, vinci2018adjustedB, yatsenko2015improved}.
+New ambitious neuroscience projects involve recording the activities of tens-to-hundreds of thousands of neurons in three-dimensional portions of brain via calcium imaging technology \cite{bae2021functional}.
+A fundamental trade-off between temporal and spatial resolution characterizes this technology: the more neurons we aim to record from simultaneously, the coarser the time resolution.
+Since important neuronal activity patterns happen on very short time scales, it is often preferred to record the activities of a subset of neurons at once with a fine temporal resolution rather than recording the activities of the entire neuronal population simultaneously with a coarse time resolution.
+Yet, if these subsets are recorded {\it nonsimultaneously}, only a subset $O$ of all neuronal pairs may have joint observations, while the rest $O^c$ remain unobserved.
+But, scientists are interested in learning the functional connectivity patterns of all neurons, not just those in $O$; this motivates our Graph Quilting problem.